Coastal Salinity Index (CSI) - A New Tool for Coastal Managers

 Who can use the CSI?

-The CSI was developed to characterize coastal drought, monitor changing salinity conditions, and improve understanding of the effects of changing salinities on fresh and saltwater ecosystems, fish habitat, and freshwater availability for municipal and industrial use.
+The CSI was developed by the U.S. Geological Survey South Atlantic Water Science Center to characterize coastal drought, monitor changing salinity conditions, and improve understanding of the effects of changing salinities on fresh and saltwater ecosystems, fish habitat, and freshwater availability for municipal and industrial use.
 Key audiences include:

 - Resource managers.
 Those who monitor drought conditions in order to make decisions and manage resources, such as water, fisheries, wildlife, refuges, preserves, and forests.